-The audience, in search of answers from the professionals who participated, raised questions about topics including social stigma around mental health, communication about mental disorders, mental health through the prism of public health, and raising awareness among children and adolescents.
+In search of answers from the professionals who participated, the audience raised questions on the social stigma around mental health, mental health through the prism of public health, and the need to raise awareness among children and adolescents.

 “There is a lack of information on mental health issues, and that’s where we need to factor in political accountability and trust in institutions.
-Trust in institutions especially is very important, which has now been made evident with the pandemic,” commented Economou-Lalioti, speaking on the need to raise public awareness about mental health issues.
+Trust in institutions especially is very important, which has now been made evident with the pandemic,” commented Economou-Lalioti, while highlighting the need to raise public awareness about mental health issues.
 On the stigma attached to mental disorders, she stressed that “stigma is a social construct; it is not a human trait.
 Society ascribes certain characteristics to the patient and then the patient adopts them, internalizes them, and is stigmatized.
-They self-stigmatize from then on.
+Patients self-stigmatize from then on.
 The same stigma is placed on and sometimes even adopted by the family.”

 Konstantinos Kotsis, Assistant Professor of Child and Adolescent Psychiatry, talked about the mental health of children and adolescents, noting that “in child psychiatry, we see that the stigma is usually greater in children, greater than in adult psychiatry.
 But, the truth is that things are getting better in this field.”
-Assessing mental health services in Greece, he commented that “there is definitely a need to strengthen the infrastructure, especially in remote and smaller regions where there is no easy access to mental health care and there is stigma, which is something we also need to work on.
+While assessing mental health services in Greece, he commented that “there is definitely a need to strengthen the infrastructure, especially in remote and smaller regions where there is no easy access to mental healthcare and there is stigma, which is something we also need to work on.
 Similarly, within schools there should be programs through which teachers can help children.”

-Columbia University will also be home to the Stavros Niarchos Foundation (SNF) Center for Precision Psychiatry & Mental Health, whose mission will be to conduct research and develop services for patients in need of psychiatric care.
+Columbia University will also be home to the Stavros Niarchos Foundation (SNF) Center for Precision Psychiatry and Mental Health, whose mission will be to conduct research and develop services for patients in need of psychiatric care.

-The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through journalism nonprofit iMEdD (incubator for Media Education and Development).
+The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through the journalism non-profit organization iMEdD (incubator for Media Education and Development).

-*The opinions expressed by Dialogues participants, whether representing officially institutions and organizations or themselves, are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
+*The opinions expressed by Dialogues participants, whether officially representing institutions and organizations or themselves alone, at events, in articles, or in other audiovisual media are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers’ remarks are made freely, without prior guidance or intervention from the team.